6 The content isn’t good (enough)

 Is your email list shrinking?
 Do you lose as many subscribers as you gain?
 More?
 Have your open rates fallen?
-Getting fewer clicks-throughs than before?
+Getting fewer click-throughs than before?
 Any one of these is bad news for your email marketing.
 If all of these are happening, your list may be in trouble.
-Let’s face, someone that has stopped opening your emails has unsubscribed by proxy.
+Let’s face it, someone that has stopped opening your emails has unsubscribed by proxy.
 Let’s review the top 6+ reasons subscribers lose interest, stop opening your emails, stop clicking links or unsubscribe.

 # 6 The content isn’t good (enough)

 You are likely not the only game in town.
 When subscribers aren’t getting the information or answers they need – and – when they can find better information elsewhere, they do.

 After a while, some people decide they’d rather seek out the info they want – when they want it, instead of having it pushed to them.
 Try using less talk (information) and more images.
 See #2 & #1 below for further related tips.

 #4 The content isn’t relevant (or not what they expected)